Bonnie and Clyde: Clyde Barrow

-Clyde Chestnut Barrow was born in 1909 into a poor farming family in the town of Telico in Ellis County, Texas.
+Clyde Chestnut Barrow was born March 24, 1909, into a poor farming family in the town of Telico, Texas, near Dallas.
 He was the fifth of seven children of Henry Basil Barrow (1874–1957) and Cumie Talitha Walker (1874–1942).
 The family moved to Dallas in the early 1920s as part of a wider migration pattern from rural areas to the city, where many settled in the urban slum of West Dallas.
-The Barrows spent their first months in West Dallas living under their wagon until they got enough money to buy a tent.
+The Barrows spent their first months there living under their wagon until they got enough money to buy a tent.

 Barrow was first arrested in late 1926, at age 17, after running when police confronted him over a rental car that he had failed to return on time.
 His second arrest was with his brother Buck Barrow soon after, for possession of stolen turkeys.
-Barrow had some legitimate jobs from 1927 through 1929, but he also cracked safes, robbed stores, and stole cars.
-He met 19-year-old Parker through a mutual friend in January 1930, and they spent much time together during the following weeks.
-Their romance was interrupted when Barrow was arrested by Dallas County Sheriff's Deputy Bert Whisnand and convicted of auto theft.
-He escaped from the McLennan County Jail in Waco, TX, on March 11, 1930, using a gun Parker smuggled into the jail.
+Barrow had some legitimate jobs from 1927 through 1929, but he also cracked safes, robbed stores and engaged in auto theft.
+He met nineteen-year-old Parker through a mutual friend in January 1930, and they spent much time together during the following weeks.
+Their romance was interrupted when Barrow was arrested in Henrietta, Texas, by Deputy Bert Whisnand after officers spotted him driving a stolen vehicle.
+After the arrest, he confessed not only to stealing the vehicle but also to two burglaries.
+Barrow plead guilty to the auto theft and burglary charges in court and was sentenced to two years imprisonment following his conviction.
+On March 11, 1930, while awaiting transfer to Huntsville State Prison, Barrow, along with his cellmates Willie Turner and Emery Abernathy, escaped from the McLennan County jail in Waco, Texas, using a gun Parker had smuggled into the jail.

-Recaptured on March 18, Barrow was sent to Huntsville State Prison in April 1930 and in September he was assigned to the Eastham Prison Farm at the age of 21.
-He was sexually assaulted while in prison, and he retaliated by attacking and killing his tormentor with a pipe, crushing his skull.
-This was his first murder.
-Another inmate who was already serving a life sentence claimed responsibility.